 Rainbow Ranger Broilers will reach 5 to 6 pounds in just 9 to 11 weeks.
 Again, ideal for pasture and free-range environments, these meat chickens will have red and white barring, all red feathers, or somewhere in between with yellow legs and white skin.

 Brood your Ranger Broilers for 3-4 weeks, starting at 95 degrees, decreasing by 5 degrees each week.
 At that point, they will be fully feathered out and ready for your pasture.

 A vitamin supplement, such as Vital Pack Plus, is an excellent supplement choice for the life of the birds.
-Ranger Broilers can occasionally have leg issues but is nearly always related to a deficiency in the diet.
+Ranger Broilers can occasionally have leg issues but this is nearly always related to a deficiency in their diet.
 Vitamins will typically rectify any issues within 24 to 48-hours.

 Your Ranger Broilers will dress out at approximately 68-70% of live weight.

 Age 1 day to 3 weeks, feed your broiler chicks a 21 - 22% protein chick starter.

 From 3 to 7 weeks, decrease your protein to 18 - 19% with a grower formula.